Making it in UFC: Inside story of one man's journey

 There you have it.
 Living the life of Riley - or Conor McGregor - doesn't present itself to you overnight.
 You're going to suffer your fair share of punches and hardships in order to dodge about in Prada gear while driving your Porsche.

-So, you do you still want to be a UFC fighter?
+So, do you still want to be a UFC fighter?

 - Do 'clone' perfumes pass the sniff test?
 Sliced Bread investigates whether it's worth spending more on a scent